The Queen's Gambit

 ... she traded rook and knight for rook and knight and brought her king to queen three.
 Although the pieces and pawns were equal, it was only a matter of counting moves.
 It would take twelve for him to get a pawn to the eighth rank and queen it, while she could do it in ten.

-There is a tiny genre of stories concerning the royal game, chess.
+There is a special mini-genre of stories concerning the royal game, chess.
 Some are mysteries where murder is committed during a game, or fantasies where the pieces have personalities, even a few where plot and characters painstakingly correspond to the moves and pieces of an entire game describable in chess notation.

 The Queen's Gambit by Walter Tevis is a novel about a chess prodigy, a fictional American girl who learns chess from the janitor in a Kentucky orphanage in the 1950s.

-After her very first game with the janitor, while in bed in the orphanage,
+After her very first game with the janitor, she's re-thinking the game while in bed in the orphanage:

 She blinked and looked at the dark ceiling overhead and forced herself to see the chessboard with its green and white squares.
 Then she put the pieces on their home squares: rook, knight, bishop, queen, king, and the row of pawns in front of them.
 Then she moved White's king pawn up to the fourth row.
 She pushed Black's up.
 She could do this!
 It was simple.
 She went on, beginning to replay the game she had lost.